Complex Post Traumatic Stress Disorder

 Recovery from Complex Post Traumatic Stress Disorder:

-- Establishing safety Empowerment of the survivor
+- Establishing safety and empowerment of the survivor

 - Remembrance and mourning